 The History of CFO

 The Cardinal Flyers Online started with an email digest created by Paul Millner to meet an interest in the Cardinal community that was not being filled.
 The initial mailing, in January of 1997, went to only a few Cardinal owners.
-By the end of 1999 the list had grown to over 800 subscribers.
+By the end of 1999 the list had grown to over 800 subscribers and membership has continued to grow since.

 Paul's digest was joined in mid-1997 by a web site created by Keith Peterson.
 The initial goal was simply to contain archives of the email digest, in hopes we could avoid repeating the same conversation over and over.
 Soon pages were created for special subjects, pictures were added and in time a wide range of subjects were documented and organized within the web site.